What is the Safely Surrendered Baby Law?

 Who Can I Contact for More Information?

 If you or someone you know wants to surrender a baby, please take the child to any hospital emergency room.
 Remember: no shame, no blame, no names . . . it’s the law.
-If you would like to know more information about the Safely Surrendered Baby Law, please visit our website.
+If you would like to know more information about the Safely Surrendered Baby Law, please visit the Department of Social Services' website.